Mathias Jørgensen (footballer, born 2000): Bodø/Glimt

 On 24 July 2025, Jørgensen signed with Norwegian Eliteserien club Bodø/Glimt on a four-year contract.

+Blackburn Rovers

+On 15 January 2026, Jørgensen was announced as Blackburn Rovers’ second signing of the January transfer window.
+He signed a three-and-a-half-year contract for an undisclosed fee.
+On 20 January 2026, Jørgensen made his starting debut for the club, scoring an equaliser in an eventual 3–1 loss to Swansea City.
+On 13 February, Jørgensen scored a brace in a 3–1 away win against Queens Park Rangers.

 International career

 Jørgensen was called up to the Denmark national under-18 football team in 2017 and also represented Denmark at the U-19 level.
 On 19 November 2018 he scored his first goal for Denmark in a 2–0 victory over Switzerland in a friendly match with the U-19 side.